Blink-182 – One More Time…

 Why One More Time… However (and despite the noted blemishes) it almost comes close to the level of quality cultivated around the turn of the millennium, it has to do with the generally solid level of songwriting (even without potential instant classics or in-house hits), which is rarely relatively risk-free breaks out of the tried and tested formula box – namely in the moments that are more explicitly oriented towards pop and open up the comfort zone for any side projects in Blink’s history Fell In Love (that with his “Had“It’s annoying, but otherwise it’s a really nice singalong in the shadow of old friend Robert Smith), which is a bit too banal Green Day swaying, ambivalent lowlight Edgingthe The Cure-adapting synth piece Blink Wave and the misplaced interlude sketch Hurtas well as the pleasantness that oscillates in anachronism Childhood.

-Especially the initial phase is great Anthem Part 3 about (the brisk, Ole!-penetrating) Dance with Me to the point where the mood shifts from wandering melancholy to a mood of optimism Terrified away convinced, too One More Time (as a pathetic schmaltz update too I Miss You) wins in the context before More Than You Know the piano ballad pretends to shoot with bite.
-Also When We Were Young or (the melancholic one, but a bit too long) You Don’t Know What You’ve Got are all around okay sovereignties that approach the band’s trademarks in a motivated manner, even if, like all the material here, they could only really be fun live, when everything is a bit edgier and sweatier and you can get your hands dirty.
+Especially the initial phase is great Anthem Part 3 regarding (the brisk, Ole!-penetrating) Dance with Me to the point where the mood shifts from wandering melancholy to a mood of optimism Terrified away convinced, too One More Time (as a pathetic schmaltz update too I Miss You) wins in the context before More Than You Know the piano ballad pretends to shoot with bite.
+Also When We Were Young or (the melancholic one, but a bit too long) You Don’t Know What You’ve Got are all around okay sovereignties that approach the band’s trademarks in a motivated manner, even if, like all the material here, they might only really be fun live, when everything is a bit edgier and sweatier and you can get your hands dirty.

 But that doesn’t change anything for now Blink-182 Here a comeback has succeeded above the (admittedly low) expectations.
 In this respect, you can lose a bit of an objective view.